 The CA foreclosure process is managed by trustees who were already processing volumes well above their capacity.
 Clearly, they are now scrambling to set up the processes that this change requires.
 As a result, we have seen the recent volume of filings decline significantly.
 In some counties, we've seen declines of 80% or more in the number of filings beginning on Monday 9/8/2008.

 - There isn’t a data problem!
 The declines are an expected part of this transition.

-- Be careful with drawing any conclusions from the declines.
-Even national reports may be impacted as CA represents one third of nationwide foreclosure activity.
+- Be carefully withdrawing any conclusions from the declines.
+Even national reports may be impacted as CA represents one-third of nationwide foreclosure activity.
 The reality is that this only delays the process, and unless lenders radically change their position on loan modifications with principal balance reductions, it will likely have little impact other than a delay of the inevitable.